pact-foundation/docs.pact.io/website/docs/users/case_studies/case_study_m1finance.md

 The first step was to put together the initial prototype.
 To do so, Bedford and Ion used the self-hosted Open Source Pact Broker locally.
 This worked for the prototype, but they quickly realised they would need a way to run it as a centralised piece of infrastructure if they were to use Pact across teams and integrate into their CI/CD infrastructure.

-#### Stage two - assess the best approach to implement, using Pactflow
+#### Stage two - assess the best approach to implement, using PactFlow

-Bedford was aware of Pactflow and the features it offered over the self-hosted Pact Broker.
+Bedford was aware of PactFlow and the features it offered over the self-hosted Pact Broker.
 Running into a few friction points with the initial prototype—namely the overheads of self-hosting and CI/CD pipeline, they had to consider the options for expanding the roll out: build and maintain or buy with added benefits.

-So the second step was signing up to Pactflow’s Starter Plan, allowing them to easily involve other team members and add it to their CI/CD pipeline.
-Following this, and a successful demo to their team, the confidence to proceed with Pactflow for contract testing was confirmed.
+So the second step was signing up to PactFlow’s Starter Plan, allowing them to easily involve other team members and add it to their CI/CD pipeline.
+Following this, and a successful demo to their team, the confidence to proceed with PactFlow for contract testing was confirmed.

-> We realised it was much easier for us to get Pactflow up and running rather than building and supporting the self-hosted Pact Broker by running a proof of concept.
+> We realised it was much easier for us to get PactFlow up and running rather than building and supporting the self-hosted Pact Broker by running a proof of concept.

 All in all, the process has taken less than six months—from proof of concept and bringing key stakeholders on the journey—they are now up and running with 17 services and counting.